 - Read the label BEFORE MIXING the herbicide to determine safe handling procedures, necessary protective equipment for safe handling, what you can mix with the product (compatibility), how much product is required, and proper mixing procedure.

-- Read the label BEFORE APPLYING the herbicide to determine necessary safety precautions, when to apply (including reentry restrictions), where to apply (natural areas, railroads, rights-of-way, noncrop areas, industrial sites and others), how to apply, and restrictions on use.
+- Read the label BEFORE APPLYING the herbicide to determine necessary safety precautions, when to apply (including reentry restrictions), where to apply (natural areas, areas grazed by livestock, railroads, rights-of-way, noncrop areas, industrial sites and others), how to apply, and restrictions on use.

 - Read the label BEFORE STORING OR DISPOSING of the herbicide and container to determine where and how to store, how to properly clean and dispose of the container, and where and how to dispose of surplus herbicides or their containers.